-In this intense and comprehensive training, Dr. Maurice Stewart will explain all aspects of both onshore and offshore gas handling, conditioning, and processing facilities with particular focus on the practical aspects of managing, evaluating, sizing, selecting, installing, operating, and troubleshooting.
+In this Gas Handling, Conditioning and Processing Facilities online training, Dr. Maurice Stewart will explain all aspects of both onshore and offshore gas handling, conditioning, and processing facilities with particular focus on the practical aspects of managing, evaluating, sizing, selecting, installing, operating, and troubleshooting.
 A proper understanding and execution of each of the above are key in assuring a surface production facility that operates at maximum efficiency and with minimal problems.

 Potential operating problems with practical solutions are covered, including hydrate formation, glycol loss, high gas temperature, “off-spec” moisture content, etc.

 A substantial amount of time is spent on working practical exercises and case studies that emphasize the principles covered.
 The material covered is based on Volume 2 of the widely acclaimed series of Surface Production Operations: Design of Gas Handling Systems and Facilities co-authored by Ken Arnold and Maurice Stewart.
 The series has been the “standard” for the oil and gas industry for over 35 years.

 Dr. Maurice Stewart will personally present this live online training.

 - Develop a “feel” for the important parameters in designing, selecting, installing, operating and trouble-shooting gas handling, conditioning, and processing facilities

 - Understand the uncertainties and assumptions inherent in evaluating, designing and operating the equipment in these systems and the limitations, advantages, and disadvantages associated with their use